mage-ai/mage-ai/docs/deploy/terraform/GCP.md

     docker pull mageai/mageai:latest
     ```

-    If you’re local workstation is using macOS and a silicon chip (e.g. M1, M2, etc),
-    then run this command instead:
+    If your local workstation is using macOS and a silicon chip (e.g. M1, M2, etc), then run this command instead:

         docker pull --platform linux/amd64 mageai/mageai:latest